 Some of the basic needs of these succulents are:

 - Enough light.

 Succulents for Beginners that Need No Care at All

 1. Aloe vera

-It’s one of the most common and cherished succulent available out there.
+It’s one of the most common and cherished succulents available out there.
 The clear gel inside its toothed leaves has many medicinal uses.
 You can use it as a beauty treatment for the skin.
 Gel act as medicine for burns, rashes, stomach ailments, and much more.
-Aloe vera will grow happily both indoors or out.
+Aloe vera will grow happily both indoors and outdoors.

 You should provide full sun to part shade outdoors, or bright light for indoors.
 Aloe vera requires protection from freezing by overwintering indoors.
-This easy growing in the ground succulent reaches up to 3-feet tall, expanding by offsets.
+This easy-growing ground succulent reaches up to 3 feet tall, expanding by offsets.
 You can Increase your Aloe vera collection by dividing the offsets from the mother plant and planting them.

-Crassula ovata needs protection from freezing, and water only when it’s dry.
+Crassula ovata needs protection from freezing temperature, and water only when it’s dry.
 You can easily propagate either from leaf or from stem cuttings.
 This succulent will be the ideal selection for your fairy garden.

 3. Portulacaria afra

 Popularly known as an elephant food plant.
 These are found in huge quantities across Africa, where elephants eat, break and crush these plants.
 Which is the reason they grow more and more?
 Their straight burgundy succulent stems are covered with small green leaves.
 These stems can grow up to 30 ft tall, the condition is to grow in the ground in a mild winter climate.